rijn/Aincrad/README.md

 And the interpreter will start with `command1`.
 If current command is not a build-in command, it would be thought as a variable and be pushed into vstack.

+File stack `fstack` is special.
+Since files are often large, we cannot sync `fstack` over machines. `fstack` would like a temporary dictionary saving received data.
+We implemented some commands for you to access these files.
+For example, you can use `sf`/`sft` to save local file into `fstack` of remote machine, and run `popfs` command in remote machine to move files.

 Here are list of build-in commands.

 ```
 $                     # Delimiter
+< >                   # scope operator. would be removed one level when parsing.
 ->> / forward         # push all remaining commands to server
 -> / to hostname      # push remaining commands to specific client
 system                # run system and push result to vstack
 broadcast except      # broadcast command to all clients except specific host
 set_hostname name     # set host name
 list_host             # list clients
 print                 # print vstack to standard out
+sf filename           # send file / send file to
+sft filename hostname
 this                  # would be altered to hostname
-< >                # scope operator. would be removed one level when parsing.
 ```

 Some samples: